Oduks/Customer-Churn-Prediction-Using-Dceisioon-Tree/README.md

 When you visualize a decision tree, especially one created using Scikit-learn's DecisionTreeClassifier, you'll notice several terms on each node of the tree.
 Understanding these terms is crucial for interpreting the tree's decision-making process.
 Let's break down each of these terms:

-**Gini**
+**Gini** /n
 The Gini impurity is a measure of how often a randomly chosen element from the set would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset.
 The Gini impurity ranges from 0 to 0.5, where 0 indicates that all elements in the subset belong to the same class (perfect purity), and 0.5 means the data is randomly distributed across various classes.
-In decision trees, a lower Gini impurity is generally preferred as it indicates greater purity of the node.
+In decision trees, a lower Gini impurity is generally preferred as it indicates greater purity of the node. /n **Samples**/n
-**Samples**
 This value represents the number of samples (or records) that reach the node.
 It gives an idea of how much of the training data is affected by the conditions leading to this node.
-A high number of samples in a node means that the condition or rule associated with that node is relevant for a significant portion of the dataset.
+A high number of samples in a node means that the condition or rule associated with that node is relevant for a significant portion of the dataset. /n
 **Value**
 This shows the distribution of the samples in different classes at that particular node.
 For a binary classification problem (like churn prediction with 'Yes' or 'No'), the value is presented as a list of two numbers.
 The first number indicates the count of samples in the first class, and the second number indicates the count of samples in the second class.